How to choose a professional WordPress hosting (without being trapped by the price)

 Performance

-- Object cache/Redis disponible et documenté
+- Object cache/Redis available and documented

-- CDN possible + gestion HTTP/2–3
+- CDN possible + HTTP Management/2–3

-- APM/tracing disponible (erreurs, transactions, slow queries)
+- APM/tracing available (errors, transactions, slow queries)

 Security